iaman877/AwesomeJava/EXCEPTION HANDLING/EXCEPTION.md

 * Java try block is used to enclose the code that might throw an exception.
 It must be used within the method.
 * Java try block must be followed by either catch or finally block.
+## Java catch block
+* Java catch block is used to handle the Exception.
+It must be used after the try block only.
+* You can use multiple catch block with a single try.